gageracer/edithor/example/uiresult.md

 **Segment 36:** (462 characters)

 "Yeah."
 "What happened?
 The app said you'd been 'handled.'"
 He smiled slightly.
 "I was.
 They offered me a deal: stop organizing workers and help them transition ownership, or disappear permanently.
 I chose the deal."
 "You helped them?"
 I asked, betrayed.
 "I helped someone take them over," he corrected.
 "Someone better.
 Or at least different.
-I couldn't beat The Gig, so I helped change it."
+I couldn't beat The Gig, so I helped change it.".
 "Who took it over?"
 I demanded.
 "Can't tell you that," TaskerX said.

 **Segment 37:** (471 characters)